 Call or Text:

-If you are interested in NeurOptimal training for your own anxious or fearful pet, contact us about purchasing or renting a NeurOptimal system (we do not offer in office sessions for animals at this time),
+If you are interested in NeurOptimal® training for your own nervous or fearful pet, contact us about purchasing or renting a NeurOptimal® system (we do not offer in office sessions for animals at this time).

-Did you know that you can help your four legged friends find balance with neurofeedback training? – NeurOptimal® has been used to help pets reduce fear, anger and anxiety issues!
+Did you know that you can help your four legged friends find balance with neurofeedback training? – NeurOptimal® has been used to help pets manage stress reducing fear, anger and nervousness.

 Whenever we watched TV, Sadie would go hide due to the bass sounds.
 During storms she would go to a corner, shake like a leaf, drool and become catatonic -totally non-responsive.
-In Texas, thunderstorms are a pretty regular occurrence often lasting for hours, I hated to see Sadie like that.
-I had seen some Facebook posts from a fellow trainer in MO who was helping anxious and fearful shelter dogs with Neurofeedback, and I thought “what the heck; it can’t hurt to try it”.
+In Texas, thunderstorms are a pretty regular occurrence often lasting for hours.
+I hated to see Sadie like that.
+I had seen some Facebook posts from a fellow trainer in MO who was helping nervous and fearful shelter dogs with neurofeedback, and I thought “what the heck; it can’t hurt to try it”.

-NeurOptimal neurofeedback training is helping animals to find their inner calm, reducing anxiety and fear in our four legged friends.
+NeurOptimal neurofeedback training is helping animals to find their inner calm, reducing nervousness and fear in our four legged friends.

 We Address Stress!